-However, for some special employment relationships, the law requires a standard FTC such as in the case of an apprenticeship contract (Article 344a (2), SCO).
+However, for some special employment relationships, the law requires a standard FTC, such as in the case of an apprenticeship contract (Article 344a (2), SCO).

-There are also certain restrictions with respect to the conclusion or renewal of several FTCs with the same employee (Restrictions Regarding Consecutive FTCs (Chain Contracts)).
+There are also certain restrictions regarding the conclusion or renewal of several FTCs with the same employee (see Restrictions Regarding Consecutive FTCs (Chain Contracts)).